 South Van Ness Avenue Quick-Build Project

-Through the SFMTA’s Vision Zero Quick-Build effort, the SFMTA plans to introduce additional safety improvements along South Van Ness Avenue in the Mission neighborhood.
-The South Van Ness Avenue Quick-Build project proposes implementing a “road diet” (lane reduction) and signal timing changes on South Van Ness Avenue between 14th Street and Cesar Chavez (project limits subject to change based on planning & outreach process).
-The new roadway design proposal consists of two travel lanes (one in each direction) and a center two-way left turn lane with left turn lanes at each intersection.
+Through the SFMTA’s Vision Zero Quick-Build effort, the SFMTA has introduced additional safety improvements along South Van Ness Avenue in the Mission neighborhood.
+The South Van Ness Avenue Quick-Build project includes a “road diet” (lane reduction) and signal timing changes on South Van Ness Avenue between 14th Street and Cesar Chavez.
+The new roadway design consists of two travel lanes (one in each direction) and a center two-way left turn lane with left turn lanes at each intersection.
 Curb management improvements to provide additional room along the curb and reduce double parking will also be implemented where needed.

 South Van Ness Avenue is on San Francisco’s High Injury Network, the 13% of city streets that account for over 75% of serious injuries and fatalities.